 - Prolongs survival of men with CRPC

-- Does not interfere with the effectiveness of other therapies
+- It does not interfere with the effectiveness of other therapies

-- Rarely, Provenge can cause severe acute reactions resulting from the infusion, which typically occur within one day of infusion
+- Rarely, Provenge can cause severe acute reactions resulting from the infusion, which typically occur within one day of information.

-- Does not lower PSA or produce measurable objective response
+- Does not lower PSA or produce a measurable objective response

 For more information on Provenge, visit www.Provenge.com.